What is Talk for Writing?

 How effective is Talk for Writing?

-The data shows that Training Centres, despite serving more challenging areas, attain at a significantly higher standard than the national average.
+The data shows that TfW Centres, despite serving more challenging areas, attain at a significantly higher standard than the national average.

 Between 2016 and 2019, there was an improving picture, which led to a 10% difference between Training Centres and the national average.
-Post-covid when SATs tests resumed in 2022, the 10% gap remained and this has widened to 13% in 2023.
+Post-covid when SATs tests resumed in 2022, the 10% gap remained and is at 11% in 2024.

 If you want Talk for Writing to raise standards in your school, contact a trainer or read the key Creating Storytellers and Writers book that introduces the principles and practices of the approach, it will all have a positive impact on your teaching.